Have you heard about Semrush Organic Research Tool?

 Top Organic Keywords list provides you the top organic keywords for which the website is getting more and more traffic.
 It also indicates the position changes for these top keywords.

-Under the new tab, you can find out which new keywords are bringing in more and more traffic.
+Under the new tab, you can find out which new keywords bring in more and more traffic.

 By keeping track of the keywords at the lost tab, you can see the effect of traffic loss due to lost keywords.